Turkish Air Force: Airborne early warning and control (AEW&C) aircraft

 A total of four Boeing 737 AEW&C Peace Eagle (Barış Kartalı) aircraft (together with ground support systems) were ordered by the Turkish Air Force, with an option for two more aircraft.
-Turkish Aerospace Industries (TAI) is the primary subcontractor for the Peace Eagle parts production, aircraft modification, assembly and tests.
+TAI is the primary subcontractor for the Peace Eagle parts production, aircraft modification, assembly and tests.
 Another subcontractor, HAVELSAN, is responsible for system analysis and software support.

-Signed on 23 July 2003, the contract to Boeing valued at US$1.385 billion, which was later reduced by US$59 million because some of the requirements were not met.
+Signed on 23 July 2003, the contract to Boeing was valued at US$1.385 billion, which was later reduced by US$59 million because some of the requirements were not met.
 The down payment to Boeing amounted to US$637 million.
 The project consists of the delivery of 737-700 airframes, ground radars and control systems, ground control segments for mission crew training, mission support and maintenance support.

 Peace Eagle 1 was modified and tested by Boeing Integrated Defense Systems in Seattle, Washington, USA.
 Peace Eagle 2, 3 and 4 were modified and tested at the facilities of TAI in Ankara, Turkey, with the participation of Boeing and a number of Turkish companies.
-As of 2006, the four Peace Eagle airplanes were scheduled to be delivered in 2008.
 As of mid-2007, systems integration was ongoing and airworthiness certification works continued.
 In September 2007, Boeing completed the first test flight of Turkey's AEW&C 737.

 On 4 June 2008, it was announced that Turkish Aerospace Industries completed the first in-country modification of a Boeing 737-700 into an airborne early warning and control (AEW&C) platform for Turkey's Peace Eagle program.

 The first Peace Eagle aircraft, named Kuzey (meaning North) was formally accepted into Turkish Air Force inventory on 21 February 2014.
 The remaining three aircraft will be named Güney (South), Doğu (East) and Batı (West).

 The six-year delay was a result of Boeing experiencing difficulties while developing some features required by the Turkish Air Force.
 Turkey demanded compensation of US$183 million from Boeing for the delay.
 The payment of the penalty is requested in the form of increased start-up support period from an initially planned two years to five years, as well as three years of software maintenance service and around US$32 million in spare parts.

 Aerial refueling tanker aircraft

 In 1994 the Turkish Air Force signed a deal to lease two and purchase seven Boeing KC-135R Stratotanker aerial refueling tanker aircraft.
 Following the arrival of all seven purchased aircraft, the two leased KC-135Rs were returned to the United States.

 All seven KC-135R Stratotanker aircraft of the Turkish Air Force have received the Pacer CRAG (Compass, Radar And GPS) upgrade.

 The KC-135R-CRAG Stratotanker aerial refueling tanker aircraft of the Turkish Air Force are operated by the 101st Squadron, stationed at the Incirlik Air Base.

-Although the Airbus A400M Atlas is essentially a heavy tactical lift aircraft, it can also be transformed into an aerial refueling tanker aircraft at short notice.